 “I’ve never played in 15 straight games in the majors, never,” he said in a separate interview.
 “They say I can’t hit.
 You get that sort of reputation and it follows you.
 No matter what you do in the minor leagues.
 I know I can play center field as well as anyone.”

-Del Greco played like he had something to prove and had one of the most productive seasons of his career that year, slashing .237/.355/.417 with 10 homers.
+Del Greco played like he had something to prove and had one of the most productive seasons of his career in ’60, slashing .237/.355/.417 with 10 homers.
 He had an OPS+ of 112 and, faced with the challenge of replacing Richie Ashburn in center field, did a pretty fair job, with 10 assists.

 Del Greco was traded, again, in 1961.
 This time, it was a deal for the better, as he was dealt to the Kansas City A’s on July 2 for Wes Covington.
 The Kansas City general manager who made the deal?
 Trader Frank Lane.
 The A’s gave him a chance to start for two-and-a-half seasons, which was the longest he was ever with one team.
 He hit .233 for Kansas City in that time, including a career-best .254 average in 1962, when he played in 132 games.
 He also led the American League by getting hit with 13 pitches in ’62.
 His average fell to .212 in 1963, but he did help the A’s beat Baltimore’s Steve Barber.
 Barber just dominated Kansas City until a game on May 30, where Del Greco loosened up the dugout by chirping “I’ll get that Barber.
 I own him.
 He’s easy!”
 The A’s knocked Barber off the field by scoring 6 runs off him, and Del Greco contributed with a 3-for-3 day.
 Del Greco, incidentally, was a lifetime 3-for-23 off of Barber.